 Remember that older adults respect established experts as much – if not more – than we do.
 Rather than sharing an article you found on Facebook, look for studies written by doctors or a statement from your state attorney general to help them avoid a potentially dangerous decision.
 In the end, however, it’s theirs to make as long as they are capable.

 When it comes time to tackle difficult subjects, such as whether it’s safe to keep driving, get a professional to help moderate and give advice if needed.
 A geriatric specialist, for example, is trained to handle the common issues that seniors experience while maintaining the precious client-patient privilege that puts your parent as #1.
 If you suspect they need new treatment or to cut-back on common activities, set up a time to chat together about the concerns.
 In the end, unless it’s medically-necessary, most doctors won’t restrict movement or privileges unless it’s especially harmful, however.
 (Having the concerns documented is still a good idea.)

 3. Embrace technology

 While many older loved ones may resist the introduction of tech tools into the home, they seem to warm up when they realize that it can help them keep their independence.
 From home security systems to upgraded smoke alarms, some of the most user-friendly consumer products are designed to help with the plan to age in place.
-Explain the benefit of any new product, along with how it can provide freedom.
+Explain the benefit of any new product, such as a life alert system, along with how it can provide freedom.
 Try something like this: “I know this fall-alert bracelet is hard to get used to, but it’s important to keep you safe in the home that you and Dad shared together.
 Most nursing home admissions happen after a dangerous fall, and I don’t want you to end up there.”